Zequez/logseq-vault/pages/Nervous System.md

 - Electric network inside human beings [[Physical Body]] that resonates in different frequencies as it interacts with life.
 - The Nervous System can be overstimulated and it needs downtime to recover, as a muscle being exercised.
 - The Nervous System also needs non-human stimulation, such as resonating with trees, bees, the ocean, the rivers, and [[Gaia]].
 - Stimulation of the Nervous System in nature is on a completely different time system, a different frequency.
-It can be -
+It can be much slower, and it can be fast too.
+-
 -